Twisting Blades Rogue Endgame Build Guide

 Fundamentals

-- Use Rain of Arrows on cooldown to reset your Poison Imbuement and other cooldowns through Preparation and gain all of its other benefits through:
+- Use Shadow Clone on cooldown to reset your Poison Imbuement and other cooldowns through Preparation and gain all of its other benefits through nodes like No Witnesses.

 - Imbue your Twisting Blades with Poison Imbuement